Großostheim: Coat of arms

-The community's arms might be described thus: Party per fess Or and sable, a buck salient of the second langued gules and couped at the thigh, and three trefoils slipped argent.
+The municipality's arms might be described thus: Party per fess Or and sable, a buck salient of the second langued gules and couped at the thigh, and three trefoils slipped argent.

 Until the 18th century, Großostheim was known simply as Ostheim.
 It was in 1774 that the name Großostheim first cropped up.
-The coat of arms, conferred on 17 January 1911 by Prince Regent Luitpold and borne ever since, is a combination of the 17th-century community seal, which is no longer on hand, and a smaller version of the arms borne by the family Schad, whose members called themselves Schad von Ostheim.
-The family died out in 1581, after having lived for centuries in the Bachgau, to whose tithing district the community of Ostheim then belonged.
+The coat of arms, conferred on 17 January 1911 by Prince Regent Luitpold and borne ever since, is a combination of the 17th-century municipality seal, which is no longer on hand, and a smaller version of the arms borne by the family Schad, whose members called themselves Schad von Ostheim.
+The family died out in 1581, after having lived for centuries in the Bachgau, to whose tithing district the municipality of Ostheim then belonged.
 The cloverleaves below the parting was a popular, old local symbol for agriculture.
-They are taken from the lost Großostheim community seal and refer to how, in the course of time, clover growing displaced winegrowing.
+They are taken from the lost Großostheim municipality seal and refer to how, in the course of time, clover growing displaced winegrowing.